Michael S. Clark, Ph.D., R.G., C.P.G.

 San Joaquin Geological Services, Inc.

 Michael S. Clark is a consulting petroleum geologist with San Joaquin Geological Services, Inc. He has an A.S. degree in Biology from Cabrillo Junior College in Aptos, California (1973), a B.S. degree in Earth Sciences from the University of California at Santa Cruz (1975), an M.S. degree in Geology from the University of California at Davis (1979), and a Ph.D. in Geology from the Colorado School of Mines (1991).
-Dr. Clark has worked as an exploration geologist for Amoco Production Company in Denver, a research geologist for Exxon Research in Houston, and for Elf Aquitaine in Pau, France, a senior geologist for ARCO Western Energy in Bakersfield, CA and a staff geologist for Chevron in Bakersfield.
+Dr. Clark has worked as an exploration geologist for Amoco Production Company in Denver, a research geologist for Exxon Research in Houston, and for Elf Aquitaine in Pau, France, a senior geologist for ARCO Western Energy in Bakersfield, CA, a staff geologist for Chevron in Bakersfield, and a Senior Staff Geologist and Consulting Geologist for Aera Energy in Bakersfield.
 Clients he has done work for as a consultant include ARCO, Marathon Research, DeGolyer and MacNaughton, Occidental Petroleum, Sonnatrach, the Palomar Christian Camp, and Aera Energy.
 He has worked on exploration and development projects in the United States, West and North Africa, and Europe, and drilled over 400 exploration and development wells, including more than 75 horizontal wells.
 His research interests include sequence stratigraphy, process sedimentology, and organic geochemistry, and he has published several professional articles on various aspects of the Cretaceous and Tertiary of California.